COOLPKU/MorBERT/README.md

 # MorBERT
-Data and code for the paper "Disambiguate Words like Composing Them: A Morphology-Informed Approach to Enhance Chinese Word Sense Disambiguation" in ACL 2024
+Data for the paper "Disambiguate Words like Composing Them: A Morphology-Informed Approach to Enhance Chinese Word Sense Disambiguation" in ACL 2024

 # General description
 Our resources of Chinese WSD include two lexico-semantic inventories (morpheme inventory **MorInv** and word inventory **WrdInv**), a Chinese WSD dataset (**M**orphology-**i**nformed **C**hinese **L**exical **S**ample dataset, **MiCLS**), and an out-of-vocabulary (**OOV**) test set.
 These constitute the largest and publicly available Chinese WSD resource so far as we know.